 - 3/4 cup chicken broth, preferably homemade

-- Melt tallow over medium heat in a large skillet.
+- Melt butter, ghee or coconut oil over medium heat in a large skillet.
 Add onion and celery and sauté for a couple minutes.
 Then, add the ground turkey and break up the meat with a spatula.
 Cook for about five minutes.

 - Add carrots and broccoli and cook another five minutes.
 Next, add the thyme, oregano, sea salt, pepper and peas.
 Continue to cook for a couple more minutes.